local-projects/rtls-protocol/c++/README.md

         git clone https://github.com/Microsoft/vcpkg.git
         cd vcpkg
         ```
     3. Open a Powershell window in admin mode and navigate to the vcpkg directory.
 Then, run the following commands.
 This will create a vcpkg binary and install it system-wide.
+The last command will set a system-wide variable `VCPKG` to the location of vcpkg.
         ```bash
         cd C:\dev\vcpkg
         .\bootstrap-vcpkg.bat
         .\vcpkg integrate install
+        setx VCPKG "C:\dev\vcpkg" /M
         ```
 2. In a Powershell window, navigate to the vcpkg directory (if not already there) and install the protobuf packages.
     ```bash